Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Proposed Method

-In order to extract better color bases, we adopt the $l_{2,1}$ norm \cite{nie2010efficient} instead of traditional $l_2$ norm for reconstruction loss.
+In order to extract better color bases, we adopt the $l_{2,1}$ norm \cite{nie2010efficient} instead of the traditional $l_2$ norm for reconstruction loss.
 The objective function for $l_{2,1}$ loss is defined as

-where $\Vert X \Vert_{2,1} = \sum_{i=1}^{m}\sqrt{\sum_{j=1}^{n}X_{i,j}^2}$. $l_{2,1}$ norm will encourage the rows of the reconstruction error to be sparse.
-That is, the network is designed to learn individual pixels as accurate as possible.
-In this way, it extracts better color bases to further facilitate the style transfer.
+where $\Vert X \Vert_{2,1} = \sum_{i=1}^{m}\sqrt{\sum_{j=1}^{n}X_{i,j}^2}$. $l_{2,1}$ can be treated as first applying $l_2$ norm on each pixel, then applying $l_1$ norm to enforce the reconstruction errors on the entire image to be sparse.
+In this way, it will enforce most of the reconstruction errors of individual pixels to be zero.
+That is, the network is designed to learn individual pixels as accurate as possible, which would extract better color bases to further facilitate the style transfer.

 The objective function of the proposed network architecture can then be expressed as: